Communities

 More on topic: I've used KeePass, KeePassX, and KeeWeb (briefly); MacPass (much longer); and KeePassXC (still on it).
 I have some accounts' TOTP in a separate KDBX, and separately in a dedicated TOTP phone app.

-Zoe‭ wrote 30 days ago · edited 29 days ago
+Zoe‭ wrote about 2 months ago · edited about 2 months ago

 are you suggesting that you have now used SyncThing successfully for something (password or otherwise)?